ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify the ID of the gateway.

 `--file OUTPUT_DIRECTORY_PATH`
 :   Specify the output directory path.
 For example, specify to download the LOA in the `/tmp` directory.
-Optional.

 `--help|-h`
 :   Get help on this command.
-Optional.

 ### Examples
 {: #example-loa-download}